Uniformizing complex ODEs and applications: Renormalization in the exceptional divisor

+To complete the proof of the lemma, let us suppose that $l\geq k$.
+It follows at once from the definition of $\omega_1$ that this form is holomorphic and non-zero at $t=0$ provided that $l=k$.
+Similarly, if $l >k$, then $\omega_1$ is still holomorphic at $t=0$ however, in this case, $t=0$ constitutes a {\it zero}\, of $\omega_1$.
+The corresponding consequences for the local behavior of $\calh$ having already been known, the proof of the lemma is completed. \end{proof}

+\begin{obs} {\rm In the preceding argument, it should be emphasized that the quotient $h/f^{\prime}$ at $0$ only must belong to $\R$ (in fact, to $\Z^{\ast}$) because $X$ is supposed to be semi-complete.
+Indeed, the residue of a simple pole for the $1$-form $\beta$ need not be $-1 +1/n$, with $n \in \Z^{\ast} \cup \{ \infty\}$ unless the affine structure giving rise to $\beta$ is uniformizable.

+If the assumption of having a semi-complete vector field $X$ is dropped, then the foliations $\calh, \, \calh^{\theta}$ may also admit singular points that behave as ``centers'' at the points corresponding to $t=z=0$ in the previous local coordinates $(t,z)$.
+This would add to the list of sink, source and saddle singularities.} \end{obs}

-To close this section let us point out again that the preceding statements hold in arbitrary dimensions despite our choice of emphasizing the case of dimension~$3$.
-The reader will have no difficulty to realize that our proofs work equally well in the $n$-dimensional case.
+In closing let us point out again that the preceding statements hold in arbitrary dimensions despite the fact that we have chosen to emphasize the $3$-dimensional case.
+Details are left to the reader.